Vinish-s-ChatMail-Repos/chatmail-agent/README.md

 ## 🚧 Current Status

-> 🧪 *This is an early prototype.
+>  *This is an early prototype.
 It's still not able to do any meaningful iteractoin yet*
 Basic actions such as reading emails and parsing queries are being tested.
 Advanced interaction flows and UI/UX are still in progress.

-Expect:
-- Bugs 🐞
-- Incomplete features 🔧
-- Rapid iterations 🔁

-## 📌 Goals
+## Goals

 - Make email management conversational, intuitive, and AI-powered.
 - Help reduce inbox anxiety and manual email triage.